sree-r-one/SWE5006/documentation/Proposals.md

 <details>
 <summary><H1>Explore Singapore</H1></summary>

 Singapore is a metropolitan city with the very rich culture and history.
 It also has a lot of attractions, indoor and outdoor to explore.
-XploreSingpore is an application is an application that will enable Locals and Visitors alike to explore about Singapore in as many layers as they like and learn more.
+XploreSingpore is a comprehensive platform designed to help both tourists and locals explore Singapore.
+This app would showcase everything Singapore has to offer, from its iconic landmarks like Marina Bay Sands and Gardens by the Bay to hidden gems such as lesser-known parks, hawker centres, and cultural hubs.
+Users can view customized itineraries, get real-time travel tips, and even learn about events and promotions in the city.

+## Use Cases

+.
+User can explore the app without Sign-in.
+.
+For Tourists: Discover attractions, plan trips, and get around Singapore easily.
+.
+For Locals: Find new places to visit, check out events, or explore dining options.
+.
+User can do asking chatbot, making planner, bookmarks, reviews rating and comments via creating an account.

 ## Features